andrewhumble/cheaper-dubbing/README.md

    Replace `your_elevenlabs_api_key` and `your_openai_api_key` with your actual API keys.
 You can create these keys from https://elevenlabs.io/app/settings/api-keys and https://platform.openai.com/api-keys.

 ## Usage
-To use the CheaperDubbing script, run the following command in your terminal:
+To use this script, run the following command in your terminal:
 ```bash
 python main.py <path_to_audio_file>
 ```